grosser/acts_as_feed/README.markdown

     feed_updated_at : timestamp
     feed_data : text

-    #if you want to extend ActsAsFeed::Feed or use a polymorphic feed
+    #if you want to extend use a polymorphic feed
     covered_id : integer
     covered_type : string